PATRIC3/p3_docs/docroot/cli_tutorial/cli_getting_started.rst

     p3-get-genome-group weak_strep | p3-gto --outDir=PathogenGTO 594.8 - 149539.441

 You are not required to write code to manipulate GTOs.
-Instead, we've included some useful scripts in the PATRIC CLI.
+Instead, we've included some useful scripts in the BV-BRC CLI.
 First and foremost is :ref:`cli::p3-gto-scan`.
 For example, if you run

 ::